nathanhoad/godot_dialogue_manager/docs/API.md

 Pass an array of nodes as `extra_game_states` in order to temporarily add to the game state shortcuts that are available to conditions and mutations.

 You can specify `mutation_behaviour` to be one of the values provided in the `DialogueManager.MutationBehaviour` enum. `Wait` is the default and will `await` any mutation lines. `DoNoWait` will run the mutations but not wait for them before moving to the next line. `Skip` will skip mutations entirely.
 In most cases, you should leave this as the default. _The example balloon only supports `Wait`_.

+If `single_step` is enabled, the function will NOT run until it finds a printable line.
+Instead, it will run a single line from the dialogue and return a `DialogueLine` even if it is not printable (as in the case of mutations).

 #### `func show_example_dialogue_balloon(resource: DialogueResource, title: String = "", extra_game_states: Array = []) -> CanvasLayer`